RedGhoul/COS_Systems/Code/WebApp/ReadMe.md

-# This Folder Contains WEB APP
+# This Folder Contains WEB APPs

-# Contains Senstive Info such as DB Passwords and Azure Secrets
+Also contains Senstive Info such as DB Passwords and Azure Secrets